Workplace productivity statistics for 2022

 The numbers show how much an average worker contributes to the country's economy on an hourly basis.

-Some countries, such as Venezuela, Nigeria, or Barbados actually saw a decline in productivity.
+Some countries, such as Venezuela and Trinidad and Tobago actually saw a decline in productivity.

-The only other country that got close to 1,000% (with 939%) is Ireland — coincidentally (or not), the most productive country in the world, as we've seen.
+The only other country that exceeded a 1,000% increase in productivity in this period (by 72%) is Ireland — coincidentally (or not), the second most productive country in the world, as we've seen.

 Iceland was the pioneer in implementing the 4-day week and introducing shorter hours, hoping to prove it doesn't affect the workload.
 Two experimental trials were conducted from 2015 to 2019 and turned out to be a major success.